aws-samples/aws-mobile-appsync-events-starter-ios/README.md

 ### EventsAPI.swift

-- The EventsAPI.swift file contains code generated through `aws-apollo-codegen` based on the schema.
+- The EventsAPI.swift file contains code generated through `aws-appsync-codegen` based on the schema.
 It requires you to define a .graphql file and the schema.json for your API.
 For this example they are in events.graphql and schema-events.json.
 - To add new mutations, queries or subscriptions into your app, you could extend the events.graphql file to add additional operations.
 - Then run `aws-appsync-codegen generate events.graphql --schema schema-events.json --output EventsAPI.swift` to generate the updated `EventssAPI.swift` file with additional operations.